CERTCC/certfuzz/src/windows/README.txt

 historical purposes ("Which options did I use for that run?").

 version.txt
-This file stores the version of FOE that was used for fuzzing.
+This file stores the version of BFF that was used for fuzzing.

 <SEVERITY>
 This is the "Exploitability Classification" assigned to the crash by